List of characters in the Breaking Bad franchise: Blingy

+Carlos

+Carlos (played by Efrain Villa) is a drug dealer and enforcer of the Salamanca drug ring who often meets with Nacho to deliver payment and accompanies him in other situations.

 Gaff

-Gaff (played by Maurice Compte) is a member of Don Eladio's drug cartel.
+Gaff (played by Maurice Compte) is a member of the Mexican drug cartel, serving as Don Eladio's primary enforcer, hitman and right-hand man.
 He is first seen coordinating the hijacking of a Los Pollos Hermanos truck that is transporting drugs and killing the guards inside by filling it with engine exhaust fumes.
-Gaff serves as the cartel's representative in a sitdown with Gus, where he rejects Gus' offer of $50 million to cut all ties and informs Gus there will be no negotiation, only an ultimatum to deliver the formula for the blue methamphetamine.
-Later, Gaff shoots and kills one of Gus' men with a sniper rifle at the chicken farm but stops shooting when Gus presents himself as a target and agrees to negotiate with Eladio.
+Gaff serves as the cartel's representative in a sitdown with Gus, where he rejects Gus's offer of $50 million to cut all ties and informs Gus there will be no negotiation, only an ultimatum to deliver the formula for the blue methamphetamine.
+Later, Gaff shoots and kills one of Gus's men with a sniper rifle at the chicken farm but stops shooting when Gus presents himself as a target and agrees to negotiate with Eladio.
 Gaff is present when the cartel is poisoned; Mike garrotes him as he checks on the ill Eladio.

-His name is a reference to Edward James Olmos' character in the 1982 film Blade Runner.

 Gonzo

 Gonzo (played by Jesus Payan Jr.) is Tuco Salamanca's brother-in-law and one of his lieutenants.
-He dies while moving No Doze's body from under a stack of cars in a junkyard; the stack shifts and catches his arm under it, partially severing it and causing him to bleed to death.
-When Walter and Jesse learn he is dead, they incorrectly assume that Tuco is killing any witnesses to No Doze's murder, and fear for their own lives.
+He dies while moving No-Doze's body from under a stack of cars in a junkyard, intending to give him a Christian burial; the stack shifts and catches his arm under it, partially severing it and causing him to bleed to death.
+When Walter and Jesse learn he is dead, they incorrectly assume that Tuco is killing any witnesses to No-Doze's murder, and fear for their own lives.
 Later, when Tuco finds Gonzo is not returning his calls, he falsely believes Gonzo is working as a police informant.

-No Doze
+No-Doze

-No Doze (played by Cesar Garcia) is one of the head lieutenants in Tuco's drug organization.
-Tuco beats him to death for telling Walter and Jesse "Just remember who you're working for", which Tuco takes as an insult to his intelligence and an encroachment on his authority.
+No-Doze (played by Cesar Garcia) is one of the head lieutenants in Tuco's drug organization.
+Tuco beats him to death for telling Walter and Jesse "Just remember who you're working for", which Tuco takes as an insult to their intelligence and an encroachment on his authority.

 Tortuga

 Tortuga (played by Danny Trejo) is an informant for the DEA in El Paso on the inner workings of the Mexican cartels.
 Cartel operatives cut off his head and place it atop a tortoise (tortuga is Spanish for "tortoise") with "HOLA DEA" ("Hello DEA") written across its shell.
-A hidden bomb in the head then explodes, killing the tortoise and a DEA agent, and severely injuring several of the DEA agents and Mexican policemen on the scene.
+A hidden bomb in the head then explodes, killing the tortoise, two DEA agents and a Federale, as well as severely injuring several of the DEA agents and Federales on the scene.
 Hank is physically unharmed as he was far enough from the explosion, but later develops post-traumatic stress disorder.
 It is later revealed that Tortuga was beheaded with a machete by Tuco's cousins Leonel and Marco Salamanca under Juan Bolsa's direct order.